billhennessy/blog-chunky/content/post/2021/irs-declares-god-a-republican.md

 Some people are treating the IRS's ruling as setback for Christianity.
 But this is a big win.
 The wicked government of the United States of America has finally admitted that it opposes God and hates the teachings of Christ.

 This is why I have publicly **disavowed the United States government**.
-You cannot be a Christian *and* support the government of the United States.
+You cannot be a Christian *and* support the government of the United States which has become antithetical to both the Constitution and God.

 Or to quote Fr.
 Altman: You can't be a Catholic and vote Democrat.